arfc/rollo/README.md

 | -i | name of input file | Yes |
 | -c| name of checkpoint file | No |

+The checkpoint file holds the results from the ROLLO simulation and also acts as a restart file.
+Thus, if a ROLLO simulation ends prematurely, the checkpoint file can be used to restart the code from the most recent population and continue the simulation.

 ## To build documentation
 `cd docs`